Systematic Investment Selection Process

 Your Participants' Investment Options

 Your Church and Ministry Organization's investment menu will be developed so EVERYONE can invest well.
 Whether your employees are novice or knowledgeable investors, there is an investment approach that will fit their needs.
 They can choose from a list of carefully screened and monitored Mutual Funds or ETFs if they feel comfortable picking from these individual investments.
 For those who would like additional help with their investments, they can choose from different types of managed models.
-This video is an example of what will be available for your Participants as they choose the right approach for them.

 Exchange Traded Funds (ETFs)